elc117/gamification-2025b-adrian/README.md

 12. Stack Overflow. libGdx - image background. <https://stackoverflow.com/questions/17623373/libgdx-image-background>
 13. CodingTechRoom.
 How to set a background image in LibGDX using FitViewPort. <https://codingtechroom.com/question/set-background-image-libgdx-fitviewport>
 14. Game Development.
 How to load background image in sprite class in libgdx? <https://gamedev.stackexchange.com/questions/137632/how-to-load-background-image-in-sprite-class-in-libgdx>
+15. Stack Overflow.
+How to Parse this JSON with LibGDX. <https://stackoverflow.com/questions/35343727/how-to-parse-this-json-with-libgdx>
+16. Raizensoft.
+How to use JSON with libGDX. <https://raizensoft.com/tutorial/parse-json-libgdx/>
+17. LibGDX.
+Reading and writing JSON. <https://libgdx.com/wiki/utils/reading-and-writing-json>